Daanivd/msp4-unicornattractor/README.md

 ## UX
-Use this section to provide insight into your UX process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.

-In particular, as part of this section we recommend that you provide a list of User Stories, with the following general structure:

-As a user type, I want to perform an action, so that I can achieve a goal.
-This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
-These files should themselves either be included in the project itself (in an separate directory), or just hosted elsewhere online and can be in any format that is viewable inside the browser.
+-Features: Users can suggest new features.
+After submitting a feature suggestion, developers will look if it the feature is feasible and how much it would cost to develop (status=awaiting pricing).
+If the feature is feasible, it will be posted
+            on the website as a feature users can contribute to (status=price set).
+Once the goal price has been obtained through the developers they will start developing it (status=in development), and once it is developed, the feature is added to the app (status=feature added)
+            For only front-end users, the features in status 'price is set' are visible as these are the only ones they can contribute to.
+-Ticket/Bugs: If a user has found a bug with the app, they can report it on the website.
+User can submit a form to report the bug, edit it later or others can add to it. they can also check up the particular ticket for updates from the developers.
+- New User: Interested in Unicorns and their plight has found the UPS and their app.
+That person goes onto the website to see what they can do to help.
+Here they see they can create create a user account.
+From here they can make contributions in the form of a donation or supporting potential new features.
+They can also report bugs they have had with the app through submitting a ticket.
+- User with account: Here the user can be an active member, participating in improving the app by reporting known bugs or suggesting new features.

+# Wireframes
+!!!!Please see [here]() to view the wireframes.

 ## Features
 In this section, you should go over the different parts of your project, and describe each in a sentence or so.

 ### Existing Features
-Register - Allows a person to register as a user, a user is automatically logged in after registering Login - Allows user to login using username or emailaddress, and password Reset password - Allows user who have forgotten their password to get an email with a link to reset it Request feature - Allows user to fill in form to request a new feature View feature(s) - Allows user to view list of features or one specific feature (only features that funds are being raised for, for development)
+- Register - Allows a person to register as a user, a user is automatically logged in after registering
+- Login - Allows user to login using username or emailaddress, and password
+- Reset password - Allows user who have forgotten their password to get an email with a link to reset it
+- Request feature - Allows user to fill in form to request a new feature
+- View feature(s) - Allows user to view list of features or one specific feature (only features that funds are being raised for, for development)
-Contribute to new feature - Allows user to contribute to a feature by adding it to their cart and pay by credit card using the Stripe Payment platform.
+- Contribute to new feature - Allows user to contribute to a feature by adding it to their cart and pay by credit card using the Stripe Payment platform.
-Add to cart - Allows user to add their contribution to their cart.
+- Add to cart - Allows user to add their contribution to their cart.
-Checkout - Allows user to pay for everything in their cart by filling out a form with their address and credit card details.
+- Checkout - Allows user to pay for everything in their cart by filling out a form with their address and credit card details.
 Uses the Stripe Payment platform.
-Report a bug - Allows user to report a bug he/she experiences with the app in the form of a ticket.
+- Report a bug - Allows user to report a bug he/she experiences with the app in the form of a ticket.
-View bug(s) (tickets) - See list of bugs or one specific bug users have reported Search bugs (tickets) - The user can type in text in an input field to search bugs Edit ticket - A user can alter the exisiting information of an existing ticket.
+- View bug(s) (tickets) - See list of bugs or one specific bug users have reported
+- Search bugs (tickets) - The user can type in text in an input field to search bugs
+- Edit ticket - A user can alter the exisiting information of an existing ticket.
-Upvote ticket - If a user has experienced a bug and someone else has already reported it, he/she can upvote the corresponding ticket to indicate this.
+- Upvote ticket - If a user has experienced a bug and someone else has already reported it, he/she can upvote the corresponding ticket to indicate this.

 ### Django Apps
-Accounts - for users to register and login
+- Accounts - for users to register and login
-Cart - for users to add items (features awaiting development if sufficient funds have been raised) to their cart Checkout - for users to pay for their items using the Stripe Payment Platform.
+- Cart - for users to add items (features awaiting development if sufficient funds have been raised) to their cart
+- Checkout - for users to pay for their items using the Stripe Payment Platform.
 This also stores orders in the backend once payment has been done.
-Features - View and suggest (new) features
+- Features - View and suggest (new) features
-Home - Functions to view the home page, including statistics on how often new features are developed and time it takes to resolve bugs.
+- Home - Functions to view the home page, including statistics on how often new features are developed and time it takes to resolve bugs.
-Search - Search tickets (reported bugs) based on a query Tickets - Create and edit tickets to report on bugs experienced with the apps
+- Search - Search tickets (reported bugs) based on a query
+- Tickets - Create and edit tickets to report on bugs experienced with the apps

 ### Features Left to Implement
 - Strong Customer Authentication (SCA) for Stripe for near future (for payments in Europe)
 - Blog with updates on the Unicorn Preservation Society
-- More stats on bugs/new features and/or Unicorn sightings.
+- More stats on bugs/new features and/or Unicorn sightings
+- More options on viewing different kind of features (not just with status=price set)

 ## Technologies Used